sras/yaar/README.md

 `Resume` in `JSON` format in the body of the POST request.

 The handler must be a function with an argument of type `Text` (because that is what is specified by `RequestHeader "input-header" Text` in url's type).
+The type that is being recieved, (here `Text`) should be an instance of [FromHttpwApiData](https://hackage.haskell.org/package/http-api-data-0.4/docs/Web-HttpApiData.html#t:FromHttpApiData) typeclass in [http-api-data](http://hackage.haskell.org/package/http-api-data) package.

 ```
 handlerHeaderInput :: Text -> IO String